briantwhelan/Sorting-Algorithms/README.md

 Selection Sort has a best-case time complexity of &Theta;(N<sup>2</sup>) as regardless of input the two nested for loops will be executed.
 With every pass we need to find the minimum element in the unsorted part, and in order to do this we need to look through every element in the unsorted part.
 This results in every input being a worst-case input.

 Selection Sort is not stable but is an in-place sorting algorithm.
-It does not require any additional memory meaning it has a space complexity of &Theta;(1).
+It does not require any additional memory meaning it has a worst-case space complexity of &Theta;(1).

 ### Potential Improvements
 - **Find Maximum Element As Well** - in each pass we find the minimum element in the unsorted part of the array and place it in the correct position in the sorted part.
 We could also find the maximum element on each pass and then place this at its correct position in the sorted part of the array also.
 (I have not implemented this improvement in my algorithm)